On the Radar

 Real Estate Rationalization

-activities and to what extent they will rely on the use of brick-and-mortar
+activities and to what extent brick-and-mortar real estate assets will be

-real estate assets on a go-forward basis.
-Specifically, many entities have
+needed for such activities on a go-forward basis.
+Specifically, many

-program to reevaluate their organization-wide real estate footprint.
+determine their appropriate organization-wide real estate footprint.
 The

-goal of initiating such programs may be for entities to rightsize their real
+goal of initiating such programs may be for entities to right-size their

-estate portfolios to manage costs while adequately supporting their evolving
+real estate portfolios to manage costs while adequately supporting their

 business needs.

-transactions involving real estate.
-As a result of these real estate
+estate.
+As a result of these real estate rationalization efforts, companies

 Impairment and Abandonment